conneroisu/cpre488/SB3_MP0_Report.md

 ## Step 5: Based on the datasheet and the address map shown in the “Address Editor” (mentioned in instruction 7 of Step 2: Use Designer Assistance), how would you (in software) read the current state of the switches?
 Be specific

 The processing system can read the register of the axi_gpio which communicates with the switches.
-For example,
+For example:

-    On our system, the GPIO connected to the switches has a base register 0x4122.
-    0x4122_XXXX where 0x0001-0x0100 would be used to count which switches are on.
+	On our system, the GPIO AXI interface connected to the switches has a base address of 0x4122_0000 (this will most likely be different than the current one since other AXI interfaces have been added).
+According to the datasheet, an address offset of 0x4 from the base address points to the tri-state buffer register, which allows us to configure the GPIO interface to be read or write.
+According to the datasheet, if this register has a value of 0x0, the GPIO interface is configured for writes and if the register has a value of 0x1, it is configured for reads.
+So, to read from the switches we need to set the 32-bit register stored at 0x4122_0004 to 0x1.
+Then, according to the GPIO datasheet, the base address of the GPIO interface points to a 32-bit register where the GPIO data can be read from.
+So to read the switch states, we simply need to access the value stored at 0x4122_0000.
+That is it!*
 ## Step 7: modifications: Create a Software Application A nice feature is the ability to right-click on any function to view its declaration – do this for the print() function.
 In your writeup, use this feature and describe what print() does, and how.
 Why do you believe this function is used by Xilinx for their Hello World application, as opposed to the more conventional printf() function?

 Right-clicking on the print() function opens a dialog for going to a specific declaration of the function from the available declarations.
 Clicking on the declarations.